HarvardMapCollection/tutorials-share/content/resources/finding-data/checklist/index.md

 ## How to use the checklist

-Please use this checklist template tp provide GIS reference staff with information about what you have already tried in your GIS data search, and where you are getting stuck.
+Please use this checklist template to provide GIS reference staff with information about what you have already tried in your GIS data search, and where you are getting stuck.

 ## Checklist